Trading In Rovsing A/S Shares By Board Members, Executives And Associated Persons

 Trading in Rovsing A/S shares by board members, executives and associated persons

-Rovsing A/S hereby announces the receipt of notification pursuant to Section 38 of the Danish Capital Markets Act from member of the Board of Directors, Jean Marcel Dühring the purchase of 5.402 shares.
+Rovsing A/S hereby announces the receipt of notification pursuant to Section 38 of the Danish Capital Markets Act from member of the Board of Directors, Jean Marcel Dühring the sale of 1.400 shares.

 For further information